 - Torbay Council School Admissions

 If we have to refuse an admissions application, you have the right to appeal to an Appeals Panel independent of St. Christopher’s and the schools.
-We make arrangements for this with each of the three LAs (Devon, Plymouth and Torbay) depending on where the school is.
+We make arrangements for this with each of the three Local Authorities (Devon, Plymouth and Torbay) depending on where the school is.
 In each area, there is an admissions timetable that dictates when they would be held for normal round admissions.
 That must be set by 28 February each year and to meet this requirement we detail the timetable in each school’s admissions policy.
-You can also see further information on the LA websites.
+You can also see further information on the Local Authorities websites.

 Department for Education School Admissions and Transport